Is tipping out of control? Americans divided on issue

 (NewsNation) — Did you leave a tip?

-More specifically, should you leave a tip for service that you’re actually doing yourself?
+More specifically, should you leave a tip for a service that you’re actually doing yourself?

 NewsNation asked its Twitter followers if the pressure to tip has gotten out of control.